henlyy6/henlyy6/README.md

 You can click the Preview link to take a look at your changes.
 --->

-## About
+# Hi, I'm Henry 👋

-I work on exploratory data analysis and computational experiments in engineering and research contexts.

-My projects focus on understanding assumptions, limitations, and failure modes in models and data, rather than maximising complexity or performance.
-Most repositories here are small, self-contained investigations or technical side projects.
+Exploring data and CFD in engineering contexts.
+I focus on **clarity, assumptions, and reproducibility** rather than complexity or performance.

 ---

 ## Background

-- MSc in Materials Science for Energy and Nanotechnology at the University of Oslo
+- MSc in Materials Science for Energy & Nanotechnology, University of Oslo
 - Currently studying Mechanical Engineering (Mechatronics) at OsloMet

 ---

-## Experience & focus areas
+## Skills & Tools

-Experience from research and engineering roles involving:
+- **Programming & Data Analysis:** Python (pandas, NumPy, matplotlib, statsmodels, scikit-learn)
-- CFD simulations (heat exchangers, cooling circuits, internal and swirling flows)
+- **CFD:** SimScale, heat exchangers, internal & swirling flows
-- Exploratory data analysis and predictive modelling in Python
-- Design of experiments (DoE) and multivariate modelling
+- **Experimental Design:** Design of Experiments (DoE), MODDE
-- Working with real, imperfect experimental and industrial datasets
+- **Other:** Working with real, imperfect datasets, reproducible workflows

 ---

-## What you will find here
+## Projects

-- Exploratory data analysis in Python
+- Exploratory data analysis and predictive modeling in Python
-- CFD-related experiments and post-processing
+- CFD experiments and post-processing
 - Small numerical and modelling studies
 - Reproducible notebooks and scripts with documented assumptions

-Projects prioritise clarity and reasoning over polish.

----

-## Tools & methods

-- Python (pandas, NumPy, matplotlib, statsmodels, scikit-learn)
-- CFD (SimScale)
-- Experimental data analysis and DoE (MODDE)
-- Scientific and engineering workflows

----

-## Notes

-These repositories reflect ongoing learning and experimentation.
-They are not intended as production code, but as documented technical reasoning.
+> Projects prioritise reasoning over polish.
+Not production code, but learning & documented technical experiments.